 D-70376 Stuttgart, Germany

-For photobiological investigations in relation to human beings, we hereby announce the awarding of the 2nd Arnold Rikli Sponsorship Prize to the value of 5,000 Euro was announced for the first time in 2016 and is in addition to the annual Arnold Rikli Award from the Jörg Wolff Foundation in Stuttgart (Germany) and is intended particularly for young photobiological scientists up to 35 years old.
+The sponsorship prize to the value of 5,000 Euro was announced for the first time in 2016 as an addition to the annual Arnold Rikli Award and is intended particularly for young photobiological scientists up to 35 years old.
 The 2nd sponsorship prize was announced in 2018.

-The winners of the Arnold Rikli Sponsorship Award 2016 were:
+The previous winners of the Arnold Rikli Sponsorship Award are: